 All of the questions must be responded to in writing and it must be done under oath.
 Often, once you answer the questions, the other side will use the answers to gather more information.
 For example, you may state that you saw Dr. Jones.
 When the other side sees that you saw Dr. Jones, they may write Dr. Jones to ask for a copy of your file.

-For further questions or more information, refer to the contact information below.
+For further questions or more information on interrogatories, refer to the contact information below.

 Stephen D. Apolinsky, Esquire